 Raina goes on to ask specifically about disciplining children, but of course the general question is broader and multifaceted, involving coping and healing mechanisms, not to mention how to acquire life skills that haven’t been modeled in the home.

 I understand Raina’s concern.
 Perhaps you do, too.

-For all of my mother’s overbearing (and unpredictable) presence, my father was largely absent.
+For all of my mother’s larger than life (and unpredictable) presence, my father was largely absent.
 And when he was home, there was little active participation in family life on his part.
 That left me without a sense of how men and women relate to each other in any meaningful way.

-When I was younger, I was romantically inclined enough to assume that despite a good marital model in my parents, I would eventually fall in love with a nice man and we would figure things out.
-But I was convinced that I shouldn’t have children because I couldn’t be a decent mother given my less than pretty relationship with my primary parent.
+When I was younger, I was romantically inclined enough to assume that despite a good marital model in my parents, I would eventually fall in love with a nice man, and we would figure things out.
+But I was convinced that I shouldn’t have children.
+After all, I couldn’t be a decent mother given my less than pretty relationship with my primary parent.
 It wasn’t until my thirties that I began to realize that just because my mother struggled in certain ways, I wouldn’t necessarily follow suit.

 And I didn’t.

 Even if you think you had “bad” parents, that doesn’t mean you will become a “bad” parent, too.